datacamp/authoring/docs/courses/exercises/video-exercises/creating-slides.md

 - `TitleSlide`: typically the first slide of a slide deck.
 It contains the title of the slide and the course name.
 - `FullSlide`: the most basic slide.
 It has a title and one big container for content underneath.
-- `FullImageSlide`: a slide which has no title, only an image.
-It's filled in the most appropriate way automatically.
-- `FullCodeSlide`: similar to `FullSlide`, but with a special option `code_zoom` described below.
 - `TwoColumns`: a slide containing a title and two columns for content.
 - `TwoRows`: a slide containing a title and two rows for content.
 - `TwoRowsTwoColumns`: a slide containing a title and a 2x2 grid for content.